My web browser has been hijacked

 Microsoft Windows XP users

-If you are running Microsoft Windows XP, updating to the latest Service Pack will help protect your computer against spyware.
+If you are running Microsoft Windows XP, updating to the latest Service Pack helps protect your computer against spyware.

 Try alternative browser